2025 Legal AI Trends: What Law Firms Need to Know

 2. AI-Powered Predictive Analytics Maturation

-- Case Outcome Prediction: 85%+ accuracy in predicting litigation results
+- Case Outcome Prediction: 90%+ accuracy in predicting litigation outcomes across major jurisdictions

-- Judge and Jury Analytics: Behavioral pattern analysis for strategy development
+- Judge and Jury Analytics: Deep behavioral pattern analysis with personality profiling for enhanced trial strategy

 3. Autonomous Document Review and Analysis